MMouse-23/1-click-demo/README.md

 > This application requires an SQL database and IIS to be installed.
 See installation / blueprint section for more details.
 > The website is an ugly rip and needs TCL.
 The API site is a lot cleaner.
 > The website uses a 3rd party module

+## Release notes 1.1.2.0

+**Fixes:**
+- New Move API fixed
+- LCM Karbon Fix (multiple loops disapeared on new PC version but still required to get to the latest Karbon.)
+- More places with missing dots in HPOC emails

+**Features:**
+- 15 VM Double 3 Tier XenApp Blueprint, only launched on blocks with more than 768 GB ram, installed and configured on lower RAM blocks.

+**Known Issues:**
+- XenAPP BP is rather complex, we will update confluence and setup a recorded zoom meeting on how to use / demo / show features in CALM soon.

 ## Release notes 1.1.1.4